conan-io/docs/reference/commands/graph/outdated.rst

 the remote repository and indicating which specific remote repository it was found in.
 Additionally, it presents information on the versions currently stored in the local cache and specifies the version ranges for each library.

-It will display the information for evey library on the dependency graph it is run on.
+It will display the information for every library on the dependency graph it is run on.
 For example if running the command with an older version of ``libcurl`` it will display:

 .. code-block:: bash